Inventions by Women (But Men Often Got the Credit!)

 Women have always had to be tough.
 Pioneer women in the American West proved their mettle and moxy far beyond what we will ever know.
-The same can be said for their sisters across the country who were pioneering inventors, many who were housewives or factory workers, but still found time to dream and put their dreams into patent design.
+The same can be said for their sisters across the country who were pioneering inventors, many of whom were housewives or factory workers, but still found time to dream and put their dreams into patent design.
 Many women invented some of the most valuable machines and products in our culture today.
 But many more never got credit for it.
-Oftentimes their husbands, co-workers or bosses not only patented the inventions and reaped the monetary benefits, they also got the credit for the ideas, one even was awarded the Nobel Prize!
+Oftentimes their husbands, co-workers or bosses not only patented the inventions and reaped the monetary benefits, they also got the credit for the ideas, one was even awarded the Nobel Prize!

 One of the most famous cases is the cotton gin.
 We all learned in elementary school that Eli Whitney was attributed with inventing the cotton gin.
 But many historians believe that a woman named Catharine Greene, the extraordinary wife of Revolutionary War General Nathaneal Greene, was really the brain behind the invention.
 After her husband died of sunstroke in 1786, she was left destitute and alone to raise five children by herself on a cotton plantation in Georgia.